johnshearing/bioelectocracy/README.md

 Blockchain: Building A Decentralized Price System; Free Of Manipulation; Free To Give An Honest Answer To The Most Important Question

-## How Cognition Scales: Background on Levin's Work.
+## How Cognition Scales: Background on Levin's Work
 Morphogenesis, according to Levin, is the process where a single fertilized egg creates a community of cells who work collectively and intelligently to build the target organism.
 [Video: Levin on Morphogenesis](https://youtu.be/lIHUWOv4nkE?si=1yHTiE4H1V6J58Dy&t=210)